tylers555/4coder-tyler/README.md

 1. Download/clone the repository.
 2. On windows setup the visual studio command line magic sauce so that "cl" works
-3.
+3. There are two modes for building:
-   A. On windows run "bin\build.bat" this will make an unoptimized build
+   - On windows run "bin\build.bat" this will make an unoptimized build
-   B. On Windows run "bin\build_optimized.bat" this will make an optimized build
+   - On Windows run "bin\build_optimized.bat" this will make an optimized build

 ## Notes on Major Issues (from Allen Webster)